• Skip to primary navigation

 tomato-tart-puff-pastry

 Place the tart in the oven at 180C for about 25 minutes until the pastry has risen and is golden and the tomatoes have softened.
-Top generously with individual leaves of Greek basil before serving.
+Top generously with individual leaves of fresh Greek basil before serving.

 tomato-tart-puff-pastry